uds-se/debuggingbook/docs/notebooks/README.md

 * Initially, we used the slides and code and did _live coding_ in lectures to illustrate how a technique works.

 * Now, the goal of the book is to be completely self-contained; that is, it should work without additional support.
 Hence, we now give out completed chapters to students in a _flipped classroom_ setting, with the students working on the notebooks at their leisure.
-We would meet in the classroom to discuss experiences with past notebooks and discuss future notebooks.
+We would meet in the classroom (or in Zoom) to discuss experiences with past notebooks and discuss future notebooks.

-* We have the students work on exercises from the book or work on larger (fuzzing) projects.
+* We have the students work on exercises from the book or work on larger (automated debugging) projects.
 We also have students who use the book as a base for their research; indeed, it is very easy to prototype in Python for Python.

 When running a course, [do not rely on mybinder.org](#Troubleshooting) – it will not provide sufficient resources for a larger group of students.
 Instead, [install and run your own hub.](#Do-I-have-alternatives-to-the-interactive-notebook?)